 BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 51 Residence 2118 Upper James Street, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 6-lane arterial road is proposed adjacent to the east side of the lot (Upper James Street), and an Employment Supportive Centre is proposed to potentially impact the property.
 Encroachment and potential property acquisition is anticipated.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment, property acquisit property should be avoided.
-The the property.
-The landscape sho resulting in minimal irreversible in Construction of the Employment and be moved slightly further so impacts to the subject property.
-If a portion of the property is acc the property's CHVI using Ontar determined to possess CHVI and impacted by the road design, the property-specific mitigation me The impacts of vibrations may ne assessment to ensure there are resulting mitigation measures sh needed.
+Alternative 2 (Amended network) Encroachment, property acquisition and vibration impacts on the subject property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+Construction of the Employment Supportive Centre should avoid the property and be moved slightly further south on Upper James Street to avoid any impacts to the subject property.
+If a portion of the property is acquired, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide deproperty-specific mitigation measures.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.